 Pirates of Silicon Valley Screenshot

-Watch Pirates of Silicon Valley Free (Best Apple Movie)
+Watch Pirates of Silicon Valley Free (Favorite Apple Movie)

 My First Reaction to Pirates of Silicon Valley

-When I first stumbled upon this movie, I was skeptical.
+When I first found this movie, I wasn’t sure about it.
 A TV movie about Steve Jobs and Bill Gates?
-But from the first few minutes, I was hooked.
-It’s a raw, unvarnished look at the early days of Apple (and Microsoft), far from the gloss and glamor of Hollywood productions.
-This authenticity is what sets it apart and, in my opinion, what makes it the best film about Apple’s history.
+But after watching the first few minutes, I was hooked.
+It shows the early days of Apple (and Microsoft) in a raw and real way, without the shiny look of big Hollywood movies.
+This is what makes it different, and in my opinion, the best film about Apple’s history.

 Pirates of Silicon Valley vs Other Movies About the History of Apple